Updated: Sep 9, 2021

-My pregnancy and birth journey started 6yrs before I successfully fell pregnant.
-Through my obsession with healthy living and nutrition and a Millinery (bridal headpiece) business that allowed many hours of documentary watching in the background, I stumbled upon a birth documentary called 'The Face of Birth'.
+My pregnancy and birth journey started 6yrs before I successfully fell pregnant when I stumbled upon a birth documentary called 'The Face of Birth'.

-homebirths - the safety of the private space a home can provide which facilitate the natural 'openings and of unfolding' of birth
+homebirths - the safety & privacy the space of a home can provide can facilitate the natural 'openings and of unfolding' of birth

-how important 'freedom of choice' plays in the where and how of birth
+how 'freedom of choice' plays such an important role in the where and how of birth

-This powerful movie planted a beautiful seed in my mind, one I tightly held onto for 6years, through infertility struggles, IVF harvesting, body aches and pains, drugging and pregnancy losses, until the day we (finally) fell pregnant and catapulted into the fortune position of make our own birthing decisions.
+That powerful movie (and the many more I found all those years ago), planted a clear and determined idea for how I wanted to birth.
+I held onto it for 6years, through our infertility struggles, IVF harvesting, body aches and pains, drugging and pregnancy losses, until the day we fell pregnant, finally in a position to make my own birthing decisions.

-Sadly though, the Homebirth I has pictured for all of those years fell out of my grasp when I failed to find a Homebirth midwife - you see thanks to those government wankers and their strict rules and governing of the Homebirth industry meant that Private Midwives were in limited supply, those who were able to practice in the system were (and are still today) booked out for months in advance, stretched to capacity and often incredibly hard to book in with.
+Sadly though, the Homebirth I had visualised all of those years fell out of my grasp when I failed to find a homebirth midwife.
+Given the fact, Private Midwives are in limited supply, stretched to capacity and are fully booked out for months in advance it was little wonder.

 Maybe you have experienced this for yourself?

-As my pregnancy progressed I started to notice that my anxiety levels were steadily rising, particularly before any appointment where I knew I would be met by any of the many grumpy, lost the love of the job (clinical) midwives at the hospital.
-I would spend hours researching, understanding my options, and quite literally preparing to go into battle with them.
-The more I questioned, the more they pushed until I felt bullied on anything I pushed back on or where I was advocating for myself and my baby.
-At one particular appointment I had three midwives come in (one after the other) to pressure me on something, each one threatening and implying I was doing a disservice to my child (I think it was the decline of the scan, but now as I write this I actually can't remember the details, I just remember the feelings and energy in the room), each would paint a picture of emergency procedures, one OB obnoxiously suggested she would breaking of my baby's bones to get them out because she thought my baby was large and "that I would probably need an emergency Caesarean."
+As my pregnancy progressed so did my anxiety levels, particularly before a midwife appointment because I knew I would have to battle them on suggestions/policy that I knew I could say no to.
+I would spend hours researching, understanding my options, quite literally preparing to go into battle with them.
+The more I questioned, the more they pushed - it was bullying behaviour.
+At one particular appointment, I had three midwives come in (one after the other), implying I was doing a disservice to my child (I think it was the decline of the scan) each painting a picture of emergency procedures, one OB obnoxiously suggested she would break my baby's bones to get him out because she thought the scan looked large and that I would "probably need an emergency Caesarean."

-(On a side note, this is what makes me so mad - comments like the one that OB made - because they plant the seed of doubt in the birthing person's mind!
 You can't un-hear those words, and when you are in your "crisis of confidence" (as Rhea Dempsey calls transition) those words will sit on your shoulder, the evil gremlin of doubt, telling you can't.
-This is where language, its power and the careful selection of plays such a powerful role in birth - care providers MSUT be aware of this!)
+This is where language, its power and careful selection play in birth.

 Enter my incredible midwives, Janine O'Brien from iBirth - Intimate Birth & Beginnings and Karen Beasley.
 Their knowledge of physiological birth is second to none!

-Helping a woman birth her baby in the safety of her home...well, it’s pure Artisanal skills!!
+Helping a woman birth her baby in the safety of her home...that is true Artisanal skills right there.

-Private Midwives use all of their senses to support women in a home birth setting - I mean finely tuned senses!!
-They are uninhibited and not reliant on devices and monitoring equipment which means they are aware of the subtle cues of birth, they read the rhythm, the body, the cries and moans.
-To “be with woman” is their skill - to be there to monitor with a medical eye and to support with a woman’s knowing heart.
-More importantly, they know when to guide and encourage the mother through transition or ‘crisis of confidence.'
+Registered Homebirth Midwives use all of their senses to support women in a home birth setting.
+To “be with woman” is a skill - to monitor with a medical eye and to support with a woman’s knowing heart.
+Uninhibited by nor reliant on devices or monitoring equipment means they can sense the subtle cues of birth (the rhythm, the body, the cries and moans).
+More importantly, they know when to guide and encourage the mother through that ‘crisis of confidence.'